 Camden Weekly Journal, 27 Mar.
 1855.

-Benjamin, born c1768, was living in Philadelphia in 1804, enslaved by Pierce Butler (1744-1822).
+Benjamin, born c1768, was living in Philadelphia in 1804, enslaved by Pierce Butler, of Co.
+Carlow, Ireland, South Carolina and Butler Island, Georgia (1744-1822).
 He had lived mostly in Philadelphia since 1793.
 In 1804, Benjamin appealed for help to the Abolition Society since Pierce Butler had decided to send him to his Georgia plantation.
 Benjamin did not want to leave his wife in Philadelphia because she was in poor health.
 Isaac T Hopper, was appointed to serve a Writ of habeas corpus on Pierce Butler at his house on Chestnut Street.

 After two adjournments for further investigation, Judge Inskeep, found in favour of Benjamin and set him free.
 Benjamin, began work for Isaac W Morris (1770-1831) in Cedar Grove about three miles outside Philadelphia.
 Isaac W Morris was also a Quaker and in 1804 had been appointed to the care of the school for free children of colour.

 However, Pierce Butler, did not relinquish his claim easily.
 While Benjamin was in Philadelphia, on business for his employer, he was arrested by a U.S. marshall on a Writ of De homine replegiando with bail set for $2,000.
 Isaac T Hopper and Thomas Harrison signed the bond and Benjamin was released once again.
 Judges Bushrod Washington and Richard Peters heard the Case in October 1806.
 Benjamin was discharged by the Circuit Court and 'enjoyed his liberty thenceforth without interruption.'

 L. Maria Child, Isaac T. Hopper, A True Life, (1853).